What it is

 Other Side Effects

-Dr. Jerilynn C. Prior, one of the committee members, is a Society for Menstrual Cycle Research board member, professor of endocrinology at the University of British Columbia, and scientific director of the Centre for Menstrual Cycle and Ovulation Research.
+Dr. Jerilynn C. Prior, one of the MARC members, is a Society for Menstrual Cycle Research board member, professor of endocrinology at the University of British Columbia, and scientific director of the Centre for Menstrual Cycle and Ovulation Research.
 Dr. Prior postulates that because Depo suppresses a woman’s reproductive system, the brain and reproductive system “have ‘forgotten how’ to coordinate their usual complex and amazing feedback needed for normal ovulatory menstrual cycles.”

 She goes on to explain that because “our bodies are programmed to work hard to regain reproduction,” the hormones fall out of balance when a woman begins overproducing estrogen before ovulation is restored.
-Healthy ovulation triggers the production of progesterone, which would normally counterbalance the high levels of estrogen.
+Healthy ovulation triggers the production of progesterone, which would normally counterbalance high levels of estrogen.

 Public action against Depo Provera